devent/bootkube/Update_CoreOS_in_SL.md

 In order to update to a current version you have to perform the following steps:

-* vim /etc/coreos/update.conf and add the second line
+* vim /etc/coreos/update.conf (specify the strategy as depicted)
 GROUP=stable
 REBOOT_STRATEGY=etcd-lock
 * systemctl restart locksmithd
 * update_engine_client -update